A Visit to Dryberry Lake

-My first trip to Dryberry Lake was way back in 1980, when I was 17 years old.
-Friends of mine from high school, Mike Pynoo, Tick Rowson and I were camping on nearby Hillock Lake when we decided to take the portage into Dryberry.
+My first trip to Dryberry Lake was way back in 1980 when I was 17 years old.
+Friends of mine from high school, Mike Pynoo, Tick Rowson, and I were camping on nearby Hillock Lake when we decided to take the portage into Dryberry.
 No canoe, just hiking.
 It was pretty rough going, so we were happy we didn’t have the canoe and when we finally got there, we were somewhat exhausted – and each of us had about a pint less of blood as we had forgotten the bug spray back at camp.
-Anyway, what we saw was awe-inspiring: a lake with crystal clear water, sea green in colour and with rugged, massive outcrops.
+Anyway, what we saw was awe-inspiring: a lake with crystal clear water, sea green in colour, and with rugged, massive outcrops.
 It was a definite "note to self" kind of moment where I thought "I’ll have to come back here again…"

 Well, That Took Awhile!

 It only took me 23 years, but I did end up going back, this time with a friend who owned a local resort, and we were going trout and muskie fishing!
 I have been returning ever since, almost always to fish, but sometimes just to go in and see the lake from the landing.
-I’d say I have gone in to the lake at least 40 times since 2002, and I love it more and more each time I go.
+I’d say I have gone into the lake at least 45 times since 2002, and I love it more and more each time I go.
 This lake has a spirit to it, its own unique way of grabbing you gently, and you don’t want it to let you go.

 The Road in is Rugged